MCX Mentha Oil likely to move in a range of 1257.9-1281.9

-MCX Aluminium under fresh buying; Resistance seen at 146.1
+MCX Nickel under fresh buying; Support seen at 1232.4

 Natural Gas on MCX settled down -1.71% at 172 on expectations that the current glut of the fuel could shrink faster than expected.
 Prices on Thursday jumped to a nine-month high after government data showed a supply gain that fell short of estimates, signaling production declines.
 Natural-gas stockpiles rose by 65 billion cubic feet last week, less than the 79 bcf increase that expected, the Energy Information Administration said Thursday.
 The inventory surplus to the five-year average contracted for a ninth straight week.

 Natural gas has surged from a 17-year low in March on speculation that a sweltering summer will boost demand for the fuel from power plants as explorers in shale reservoirs curtail production.
 The energy rout has pushed the number of rigs drilling for gas in the U.S. to the lowest since at least 1987.
 Gas production in the lower 48 states is down 1.5 percent from a record 82.81 billion cubic feet a day in February, data from PointLogic Energy show.